waggle-sensor/summer2017/Zeeshan_Nadir/pedestrian_detection_and_tracking/README.md

 - **trackCrnrPts** - This function is used to track the KLT feature points.
 This is used to feed the measurements to the Kalman filter.

+The rest of the two files [trackingUtilities](/Zeeshan_Nadir/pedestrian_detection_and_tracking/trackingUtilities.py) and [imageProcUtilities]((/Zeeshan_Nadir/pedestrian_detection_and_tracking/imageProcUtilities.py) are self explanatory and have comments in them to explain the purpose of different functions.

 To get more details about the algorithm used to track pedestrians, please see the section on Detection and Tracking of this [documentation](/Zeeshan_Nadir/readme.md)